 Monolith to microservices migration patterns

 There are several established patterns for migrating from monolithic to microservices architectures.
-A trusted tech partner will guide you through this transformation, ensuring that your business logic, critical services, and operational goals are aligned with your technology architecture.
+A trusted tech partner will guide you through this transformation, ensuring that your business logic, critical services, and operational goals are aligned with your software architecture.
 For instance, N-iX Solution Group offers consulting services tailored to identify the best approach and patterns based on your unique business needs, reducing risks and ensuring a smooth transition.
 So, what patterns are there?

 1. Strangler fig pattern